jeffreytse/blog/about.md

     <a class="fa fa-external-link" href="https://arxiv.org/pdf/2012.14564.pdf" aria-hidden="true">&nbsp;</a>
 </div>

 With the help from professor Shi and doctor Xu, I proposed a neural network model that automatically analyze cardiac MRI sequence and provides semantic segmentation in paper *Myocardial Segmentation of Cardiac MRI Sequence with Temporal Consistency for Coronary Artery Disease Diagnosis*.
+The paper is published on *Frontiers in Cardiovascular Medicine*.

 The model uses U-net with residual block (Res U-net) as encoder and bi-directional Conv-LSTM as decoder.
 Through the bi-directional Conv-LSTM decoder, we successfully introduce temporal consistency constraint in sementic segmentation and improve the accuaracy of cMRI segmentation.